Join the fun! Sign up to be on the mailing list and receive our fall/spring flyers in August. The current flyer and registration form are available.

 Experience the arts at NIU!
 Founded in 1988, the NIU Community School of the Arts brings many of the most talented teachers in the region together with children, teens, and adults at all levels of ability.
 Approximately 500 people from more than 50 different cities and towns in the region come to NIU each semester to pursue their study of the arts.

 The community school offers scholarships (fall and spring only) for those 18 years old and younger, both those in financial need and for talented students.
-The fall application deadline is at the end of August and the spring deadline is mid-January.
+The fall application deadline is at the end of August and the spring deadline is in early January.

 The mission of the NIU Community School of the Arts is to promote artistic growth among all people in the community.
 The school encourages lifelong involvement in the arts and to this end provides a place where students at all levels of ability can come together to experience the arts, regardless of the ability to pay.
 Sponsored by the College of Visual and Performing Arts, the school offers private instruction and group instruction in music, theatre, and visual arts.